Toufa7/Cub3D/Readme.md

 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

 :question: What does mlx_get_data_addr do ?

 > it provide us with information about the generated image if it works as it should it should provide 3 informations :

-    bpp         : how many bits required to express a color of a pixel size_line   : how many bytes required to store endian      : techinque to store data (Hex Format  ) in your RAM
+:small_blue_diamond: bpp         : how many bits required to express a color of a pixel
+:small_blue_diamond: size_line   : how many bytes required to store
+:small_blue_diamond: endian      : techinque to store data (Hex Format  ) in your RAM

 :question: What's endian means ?

-    Endianness is the representation of word of digital data in computer memory
+> Endianness is the representation of word of digital data in computer memory

 :question: How to write pixels on top of image ?

-    So after creating your image you'll need to call mlx_get_address to retrive the memory address of that pixels ??
+> So after creating your image you'll need to call mlx_get_address to retrive the memory address of that pixels ??

-    We pass the reference in ordre to set that current data address
+> We pass the reference in ordre to set that current data address

-    Now that we have created our image it's time to push them to window
+> Now that we have created our image it's time to push them to window

 The images divided into small squares called pixels and each pixel requires 1 bit of memory we're working with RGB (0-255) each color takes 8 bits

+:question: Does printf slow down my program ?

+> Absolutly yes I/O is always slow in comparison to straight computation how i don't know actually sorry but you can try to redirect output in shell from console to a file and also don't forget that scrolling is usually a killer

 # Ressources :